opsxcq/mirror-fravia/README.md

 # Fravia's website mirror
 [![Docker Pulls](https://img.shields.io/docker/pulls/strm/mirror-fravia.svg?style=plastic)](https://hub.docker.com/r/strm/mirror-fravia/)

-Just a mirror of epic Fravia's website, for the sake of old times.
+Just a mirror of epic Fravia's website, for old times's sake !

 If you want to run a local copy of this website, you can use [docker](https://docker.com)